 Some bodies have a statutory power to obtain information (e.g. regulatory bodies such as the Health & Care Professions Council, the Nursing and Midwifery Council, government agencies such as the Child Support Agency).
 You should seek confirmation of any such power before disclosing personal data in response to a request.
 If you need guidance, please contact the DPO.
 Without a warrant, the police have no automatic right of access to records of personal data, though voluntary disclosure may be permitted for the purposes of preventing/detecting crime or for apprehending offenders.
 You should seek written assurances from the police that the relevant exemption applies.
 If you need guidance, please contact the DPO.

-This policy was reviewed in August 2022.
-The next review is due in August 2023
+This policy will be reviewed annually - next review due August 2025